Cantera/cantera-website/pages/science/flames.rst

 Diffusive Fluxes
 ----------------

-The species diffusive mass fluxes `j_k` are computed according to either a mixture-averaged or multicomponent formulation.
+The species diffusive mass fluxes :math:`j_k` are computed according to either a mixture-averaged or multicomponent formulation.
 If the mixture-averaged formulation is used, the calculation performed is: